 “The Deep Blue Sea” is a British drama written and directed by Terence Davies and based on a play of the same name by Terence Rattigan.
 It’s an interesting character-driven story about a struggling woman who’s wedged between a passionless marriage and a passion-fueled romance.
 It’s not a bold or extravagant picture but it’s a very good one mainly due to two incredible performances by its leads.

 I like how the film doesn’t portray infidelity in a light-hearted way.
 Hester’s choice is costly and most certainly has consequences.
-I don’t want to give away too much but there are clearly ramifications to her actions both physically and emotionally.
+I don’t want to give away too much but there are clear ramifications to her actions both physically and emotionally.
 Rachel Weisz is very good as Hester and she handles the character extremely well.
-When asked what drew her to the role, Weisz spoke of her attraction to playing a character who had fallen so hopelessly in love and completely humiliated herself in the process.
+When asked what drew her to the role, Weisz spoke of her attraction to playing someone who had fallen so hopelessly in love and completely humiliated herself in the process.
 I found Hester to be a frail and sometimes childlike character whose poor choices are rooted more in new emotions and new passions than a true understanding of love.

 “The Deep Blue Sea” moves and feels like a play.
-The performances drive the movie and the two leads could easily be up for Oscar consideration.
+The performances drive the movie and the two leads give top-notch work.
 The sets also capture a compressed but precise 1950’s vibe that is perfectly fitting for a story so ill-advised and taboo.
 I do think the movie would have better served by a smarter and more fluid use of the flashbacks.
 There were a few instances where I thought the jumps did more to hinder the storytelling than help it.
 I also struggled a bit with Beale’s character.
-While Beale’s performance is fantastic, I never could wrap my mind around his character.
-He was sympathetic but yet seemed inconsistent.
-These gripes don’t kill the movie by any means, but they do hold it back just a tad.
-Regardless, “The Deep Blue Sea” is still a very good movie and certainly worth checking out.
+While Beale’s performance is solid, I never could wrap my mind around his character.
+He was sympathetic but yet seemed emotionally inconsistent.
+These gripes don’t kill the movie by any means, but they do hold it back.